anytizer/fonts/tools/strokes-database.md

 # Strokes

+The svg here may be old and exists here for educational purpose.
+Refer to the actual database: fonts.db.

 ## SQL:
 ```
 select stroke_name name, '|', stroke_svg svg from tw_strokes order by stroke_name;
 ```

 * The svgs are unsatable and likely to change heavily.
-* Just for references.
-* SVGs will be programmed into XML files as used by BirdFont.
+* SVGs will be injected into XML files as used by BirdFont.

 ## List of strokes